guojia99/Overcooked2-LevelEditor/Docs/en/tutorial.md

 - Most gameobjects have a placeholder in the scene, and the actual object is temporarily loaded from the game's original bundles in the editor and the game.
 Click Tools – Toggle Prepare For Building to load or clear temporary objects.
 For example, the placeholder for Chef 1 is `Chefs/Player 1`, and the loaded temporary object is `Chefs/Player 1/player`.
 - __Clear temporary objects when saving and building the scene.__
 - __Do not modify temporary objects.__ Clicking on them in the Scene view may select the temporary object (or its child objects); you need to select the corresponding placeholder object in the Hierarchy view to perform actions such as moving or rotating.
-- __Do not place objects in the scene root.__ All objects must be placed under a parent object, such as `Design/Counters` in the template, or you may create an empty object to act as the parent.
+- <span id="No-Root">__Do not place objects in the scene root.__</span> All objects must be placed under a parent object, such as `Design/Counters` in the template, or you may create an empty object to act as the parent.
 - Drag objects from `common01/prefabs` in the Project panel into the scene or the Hierarchy.
 - To align objects to the grid, hold down Ctrl while moving them.
 The game's grid size is 1.2.
 - If temporary objects are not loaded correctly or if you have accidentally modified them, click Tools – Reload Pseudo Assets to reload them.